 Other Mike produced them from his pouch.
 “Morgred is supposed to arrive tomorrow, so I’ll get us there in the morning.
 I’ll be sick again, but for not as long.”

 Mike Wheeler frowned.
 “I thought you said it was return trips to your world that caused the sickness.”

 “Those are the worst.
 But travel within my own world does it too.
-I should be sick for ten hours, instead of a whole day and a half.”
+I should be sick for about eight hours, instead of a whole day and a half.”

 Lucas was puzzled.
 “You said the lab is abandoned now, because the demogorgon killed everyone.
 Why don’t we just ride over, and save you getting sick?”

 “We’d never get in.
 It’s been locked down, and there may be government agents outside.
 The only way inside is to teleport.
 We’ll take a pillow and blankets from this room, so I can have something to rest on.
 We should also get some water bottles and snack foods from down the hall, since we’ll be inside the lab at least until I recover.”